jwcutler/retroTrack/README.md

 * Generate static, client-side, versions of satellite trackers

 ### Modifying retroTrack
-If you wish to modify retroTrack tracker display page, remember to update the static version template in app/Vendor/static_template/index.html.
+If you wish to modify retroTrack tracker display page, remember to also update the static version template in app/Vendor/static_template/index.html.

 Credits
 -------